-- Begin finger flexion and extension on the first post-operative day to help decrease swelling. - Formal physical therapy (PT) and occupational therapy (OT) typically begins after your first post op appointment.
+- Begin finger flexion and extension on the first post-operative day to help decrease swelling. - Formal physical therapy (PT) or occupational therapy (OT) depending on where your therapy is done begins after your first post op appointment.
 A prescription and protocol will be provided at your first post-op visit.
+Please see your surgical binder for a list of Midwest Orthopaedics at RUSH therapy locations.